Personal and Nationwide Financial Statistics in America

 - In addition, mean family income grew 14 percent

-- One of the best news in this survey is that between 2013 and 2016, families throughout the income distribution experienced gains in average real income growth.
-This reversed a trend from 2010 to 2013 when real incomes either fell or remained stagnant for all but everyone on top of the income distribution curve.
+- One of the best news in this survey is from 2013 to 2016, families across the income distribution saw an increase in average real income growth.
+This bucked the trend that held from 2010 to 2013 when real income either dropped or stagnated for all groups except for those at the very top.

 - Unfortunately, in tandem with the much troubling rise of income inequality, those families situated at the top of the income distribution saw larger gains in income within that same period compared to other families.